major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-If the private key is discovered, an attacker can use the key to authenticate as an authorized user and gain access to the network infrastructure.

-The cornerstone of the PKI is the private key used to encrypt or digitally sign information.

-If private keys are stolen, this will lead to the compromise of the authentication and non-repudiation gained through PKI because the attacker can use the private key(s) to digitally sign data and thus impersonate the associated subjects (systems or users).

-Both the holders of a digital certificate and the issuing authority must take careful measures to protect the corresponding private keys.
+If the private key is discovered, an attacker can use the key to authenticate as an authorized user and gain access to the network infrastructure.\n\nThe cornerstone of the PKI is the private key used to encrypt or digitally sign information.\n\nIf private keys are stolen, this will lead to the compromise of the authentication and non-repudiation gained through PKI because the attacker can use the private key(s) to digitally sign data and thus impersonate the associated subjects (systems or users).\n\nBoth the holders of a digital certificate and the issuing authority must take careful measures to protect the corresponding private keys.
 Private keys should always be generated and protected in appropriate FIPS 140-2 validated cryptographic modules.

 Check
 ~~~~~